sveltejs/learn.svelte.dev/content/tutorial/01-svelte/02-reactivity/01-reactive-assignments/README.md

 At the heart of Svelte is a powerful system of _reactivity_ for keeping the DOM in sync with your application state — for example, in response to an event.

-To demonstrate it, we first need to wire up an event handler (we'll learn more about these [later](/tutorial/dom-events)).
-Replace line 9 with this:
+To demonstrate it, we first need to wire up an event handler (we'll learn more about these [later](/tutorial/dom-events)):

 ```svelte
 <button +++on:click={increment}+++>